Spine and Back Pain

 Cause: A disc acts like a cushion between two vertebrae in the spine.
 When a disc bulges or slips out of alignment, it is known as a ruptured or herniated disc.
 A ruptured or herniated disc can pinch a nerve, resulting in pain in extremities such as the legs or fingers.
 Pain may also be localized to the damaged disc space in the back.

-Diagnosis: Providers at The Center for Orthopaedic Innovation at St. Luke’s Medical Center have extensive experience in diagnosing and treating ruptured and herniated discs.
+Diagnosis: Providers at St. Luke’s Medical Center have extensive experience in diagnosing and treating ruptured and herniated discs.
 Diagnosing this condition involves a physical exam, reviewing a patient’s medical history and using an imaging test to visualize the spine.

 Treatment: Conservative therapies provide many patients with the sought-after relief using physical therapy, pain medicine and injections.
 If these non-surgical treatments are unsuccessful, then your orthopaedic physician may recommend a surgical procedure known as a microdiscectomy to remove a portion of the disc; another surgery commonly used for this condition is spinal fusion, which permanently stabilizes the nearby vertebrae.